Learning to Read: 10 Things Parents Need to Know

-#1 Learning to read is important, but it is not the most important thing in the world or your life.
+#1 Learning to read is not the most important thing in the world.

-#2 Learning to talk is natural, but learning to read is one of the most difficult things a person will ever learn to do.
+#2 Learning to read is one of the most difficult things a person ever learns to do.

 #3 Some people are just wired differently.